 I love makeup.
 I mean, this is mainly a makeup website!
 However, it does have its drawbacks.
-One of them is that it can be really bad for your skin to wear a face full of makeup every day.
+One of them is that it can be awful for your skin to wear a face full of makeup every day.
 If you’re noticing more breakouts than usual, take a break.
 If you have sporadic pimples, try to prevent pimples by giving your skin a break so that your pores can properly cleanse themselves.
 Up your skincare while you’re at it.

 6. Watch for skin allergies

 Skin allergies are a big cause of pimples and breakouts.
 If you suddenly change your entire skincare routine and have noticed that you’re getting pimples, it’s time to take a good look at your products.
-Make sure that you only use one new product at a time to prevent pimples caused by skin allergies.
+Make sure you only use one new product at a time to prevent pimples caused by skin allergies.

 7. Don’t wipe your face on your shirt

 I see a lot of people do this, especially men.
-The upper lip or forehead sweats and then they lift up their shirt to wipe it off.
+The upper lip or forehead sweats, and then they lift their shirt to wipe it off.
 Some people use their sleeves to wipe off their faces.
-All of the dirt on your shirt gets into your pores when you do that.
+When you do that, all the dirt on your shirt gets into your pores.
 Instead, head to the bathroom and use a damp paper towel.

 8. Wash your pillowcase

-You should be washing your pillowcase at least once a week.
+You should wash your pillowcase at least once a week.
 If you’re prone to breakouts, pick a few extra pillowcases to make sure that you’re sleeping up against a clean one every night.
 This can help reduce the number of bacteria that wind up on your face.